 It might seem like a nice idea, spending a day alone without having to deal with other people, but I recommend making sure you talk to at least one human being a day, ideally face to face.
 Remember, we’re social animals and while peace and quiet is nice every once in a while, we need to be around other people to be happy and productive.

 How do you make the most out of working from home?
-Share your experiences in the comments or join the conversation on Twitter.
+Share your experiences on Twitter.